pnimac/feedservice-fullstack-sse/README.md

 # Prerequisite

-Ensure you have Maven installed.
-You can verify this by running mvn -v in your terminal.
+* Ensure you have Maven installed.
+You can verify this by running `mvn -v` in your terminal.

-Ensure you have JDK installed.
-You can verify this by running java -version in your terminal.
+* Ensure you have JDK installed.
+You can verify this by running `java -version` in your terminal.

+* Ensure you have Node.js and npm (Node Package Manager) installed.
+You can verify this by running `node -v` and `npm -v` in your terminal.

 # Testing